Physical Education for Children with Autism (Spring 2020)

 Course begins January 6th and ends on March 27th, 2020.
 You must register for this course by Jan.
 3 2020.

 "I was assigned a new Kindergarten Autism Class this fall for Adapted P.E.
 The information learned in this course gave me a better understanding of strategies I could immediately use to provide a safe and effective learning environment for my students.
 Dr. Block was so kind, responded to questions quickly and readily provided his expertise during class discussions.
 His feedback on assignments was awesome...very detailed and truly coming from an expert in the field of Adapted P.E.
 What I loved most was his down-to-earth approach with us as learners.
 Truly a beneficial class!"

 The course begins on January 6th and ends on March 27th, 2020.

-You must register for this course by January 3rd.
-Once you register, if you wish to apply for graduate credits, you will also be sent instructions to register at Adams State University.
-If you are obtaining graduate credits through ASU, there is an additional associated cost of $165 (Total for course will amount to $680, plus the cost of the book).
+You must register for this course by January 3rd, 2020.
+Once you register, if you wish to apply for graduate credits, you will also be sent instructions to register at Adams State University, which will take place during the course.
+If you are obtaining graduate credits through ASU, there is an additional associated cost of $165, plus the cost of the book).
 The cost of the course is $515.

 Need approval from administration for this course?
 Click here

 We are excited about your interest in taking this graduate level course entitled "Physical Education for Children with Autism Online Course" from PE Central.
 Below you will find a course description, the instructor's biography, and course FAQ's.
 This course will last 12 weeks and, if you wish, you can apply for 3 graduate credits (an additional $165) from Adams State University located in Alamosa, Colorado.
 You will need to purchase the book required for this course on your own.
 It is highly recommended you have the book in your possession on the date the course starts.

 If you have any questions about the course, contact us at [email protected]